 Gamification is basically the application of game design and mechanics to non-gaming scenarios such as academic courses to enhance users’ interest and extent of engagement.
 Through the introduction of improved design and game elements, educational tasks for school, college or even lifelong learners that are usually considered to be dull and monotonous can be turned into fun and interactive assignments that learners are actually willing to do.
 Gamification strategies may also include some sort of reward-based system that creates a sense of purpose as well as healthy mutual competition.

 Why you may want to add gamification to your online courses?

 A number of studies have pointed towards gamification to be a highly effective tool for a multitude of reasons including:

-Improved Engagement – One of the key reasons of gamification is drawing students’ attention toward academic learning.
-Conventional methods have proven to be too monotonous and repetitive and introduction of gaming design and activity based learning helps gathering and preserving students’ interest in coursework.
+Improved Engagement – One of the key reasons for gamification is drawing students’ attention toward academic learning.
+Conventional methods have proven to be too monotonous and repetitive and the introduction of gaming design and activity-based learning helps to gather and preserving students’ interest in coursework.

 Enhanced Learning – Better engagement through gamification automatically leads to improved retention increasing students’ capacity of learning.
 When students are inclined toward investing their time and concentration in gamified exercise and courses, it results in quicker and more effective learning.

 Short & Long Term Objectives – Conventional academic methods lack in terms of evoking a sense of purpose which is necessary to trigger motivation.
 Gamification through Open edX allows for the introduction of milestones that can earn students virtual rewards.
 This gives students a sense of accomplishment and motivates them to continue.